 The Diversity Steering Committee provides direction and oversight to Regional Diversity Committees that, in turn, implement ideas and programs in each office.
 A Diversity Task Force works with the Diversity Steering Committee and the Regional Diversity Committees to promote diversity awareness through events, recognition and celebrations.

 The initiatives proposed and encouraged by the Diversity Steering Committee strive to bring awareness and understanding of differences to our employees.
 The Committee ensures the firm recognizes, utilizes and celebrates differences, and cultivates the pipeline of women, minorities and members of the LGBT community interested in the legal profession while promoting the retention and advancement of all employees.

 The Diversity Steering Committee is chair by a senior partner, who answers directly to the managing partner, and is responsible for supporting and enhancing the firm’s diversity efforts.
 The chair and the steering committee members are dedicated to enabling meaningful, long-term changes that ensure that the firm is second to none in attracting, developing, nourishing and retaining the most talented professionals without regard to race, ethnicity, gender, creed, sexual orientation, age, or social or geographic background.

 Our Diversity partners, John Latham and Cari Dawson serve as co-chairs of the firm’s Diversity Steering Committee.
-They work with the committee, comprised of attorneys and staff from all of our offices, to support and foster diversity and inclusion initiatives throughout the firm.
+They work with the committee, composed of attorneys and staff from all of our offices, to support and foster diversity and inclusion initiatives throughout the firm.